 You Act the Part

 Body language is easy to read.
 It speaks for you; it can immediately reflect self-assurance and show that you are not insecure.
 When you walk around maintaining an upright posture, your shoulders back, and your head held high, you are owning confidence.
 You are showing that you are ready for all the great things that are to come.

 Dress the Part

 One thing that goes hand in hand with confidence is elegance.
 You want to wear clothes that fit, something that compliments your figure.
-You want to keep it classy and simple, don’t over accessorize and wear classic colors.
-Try your best to avoid always wearing black, and have some fun with it by switching it up with neon or pastel colors.
+If you want to keep it classy and simple, don’t over-accessorize or wear classic colors.
+Try your best to avoid always wearing black, and have some fun with it by switching it up with neon or fun pastels.

 Think and Act Positively

 Make sure you are maintaining a positive mindset.
 Having a positive mindset will allow you to grow into that beautiful confident woman that you're destined to be.
 You have to start thinking positively, that you can do it and that you will do it.
 You have to start thinking that you have what it takes to get there and do it.
 It all starts with you!
 Sometimes, we are suffocated by our negative thoughts, and this type of mindset restricts us from growing.
 It’s time to think and act positively; once you start doing that, you will begin to move mountains.

 It’s time to take action on what we are saying.
 Anyone can talk about their dreams, but what are they willing to do to get there?
 Not everything in life is going to be handed to you, you have to go out there and take action.
 It’s like becoming a motivational speaker, you have to research topics that you are going to be talking about, prepare your speeches, and look for events that will allow you to be their guest speaker.
 Just like confidence, great things take time, it doesn’t happen overnight.
 Figure out what it is that you want, create a plan, and take action.